anomalyco/sst/examples/python-layouts/workspace-layout/README.md

 ## Migration

-To migrate from other layouts to workspace layout:
+To migrate from other structures to modern structure:

-### From Flat Layout
+### From Simple Structure

 ```bash
 # 1. Create package structure